-One commonly used potting media for orchids is tree bark.
-With its low cost and easy accessibility, bark—fir bark, more specifically—is one of the most used potting medias, only losing rank to leca pebbles.
+One commonly used potting medium for orchids is tree bark.
+With its low cost and easy accessibility, bark—fir bark, more specifically—is one of the most used potting media, only losing rank to leca pebbles.

 Drainage is your main goal with bark: you want a potting media that will allow a quick exit for water to enter and leave the potting media quickly.
 Any water that sits around will attract fungus, mold, and bacteria.

 Sphagnum moss will act as a water absorbent.
 Not only water, but moss will attract and absorb any nutrients that the potting medium offers… So go slow on the fertilizer.

 Even though these two are opposites, bark and sphagnum, they act as opposing forces which keeps the orchid alive and in perfect balance/harmony.
 When mixed together, sphagnum moss and bark are a great combination.